FangMath/models/im2txt/README.md

 # Ignore GPU devices (only necessary if your GPU is currently memory
 # constrained, for example, by running the training script).
+# But you might want to put 0 if you're using a GPU on Macbook Pro: export CUDA_VISIBLE_DEVICES="0"
 export CUDA_VISIBLE_DEVICES=""

 # Run inference to generate captions.